AY2425S2-CS2103-F08-1/tp/docs/DeveloperGuide.md

 directly** in the reservation information.
 This allows users to quickly see preferences and occasions without having to run an addition command.
 By incorporating **preferences and occasions**, reservations with similar names can be easily differentiated. <br>

+7. **Add `clear past` command to remove all past reservations:** <br> Current Issue: The app accumulates past reservations over time, which may clutter the interface and degrade user experience, especially for frequent users.
+Currently, there is no easy way to bulk-remove outdated entries. <br> Planned Enhancement:
+We will introduce a new command clear past that allows users to automatically remove all reservations dated before today.
+This helps keep the app clean and focused on upcoming reservations.
+A confirmation prompt may be added to prevent accidental data loss.